Ras al Hadd Airport

-Ras al Hadd Airport (ICAO: OORH) is a new airport in Ash Sharqiyah Region of Oman, about 30 km south of the town of Ras al Hadd.
-Construction began in 2011, and was completed December, 2018.
+Ras al Hadd Airport (ICAO: OORH) is an airport in Ash Sharqiyah Region of Oman, about 30 km south of the town of Ras al Hadd.
+Construction began in 2011, but apart from laying down the runway, nothing else was constructed.

 The airport is 7 km inland from the Arabian Sea coast.
 The Sur VOR-DME (Ident: SUR) is located 22.1 nmi northwest of the airport.